Enrolment and Regulations

 uoZone does not permit you to change your classification (full-time/part-time), drop individual core courses or register to a course that normally requires approval (such as a directed reading or from another faculty).

 Enrolment or modifications to the selection of courses may be made only up to the closing date published in the Important Dates section.

 Students who want to take courses outside of or in addition to their program cannot register online and should contact the Telfer Graduate Office

 Special students cannot register online.
 They must report to the Telfer Graduate Office, print and complete an enrolment form and obtain the unit’s approval.
 Special students must pay their fees by the deadline, either in person at InfoService, by mail, or at most Canadian financial institutions.

 Students with conditions, such as outstanding financial payment, will not be able to register online until the condition has been satisfied.

 Course syllabi will be posted on Virtual Campus 2 -3 weeks prior to the starting date of the courses.
 Students must be registered to the course in order to have access.
-Professors will be using Blackboard Learn to post class notes and other material.
+Professors will also be using Virtual Campus to post class notes and other material.